Electric fence security systems

-Any foreigner visiting South Africa will immediately be struck by the electric fencing surrounding every residence in virtually every area of the country.
+Any foreigner visiting Johannesburg will immediately be struck by the electric fencing surrounding every residence in virtually every area of the city.
 It's become so common place for the walls that enclose our properties and protect us from the outside to be equipped with electric fencing that the only homes and properties that stand out are the ones that don’t have electric fences bolted around them.
 Acting as both a physical and psychological barrier these nifty stands of wires and brackets that now blend into our surroundings as inconspicuously as the blue sky above are our first line of defense against burglary and intrusion.

 You Need your Neighbors Permission